-As society begins to realise the extent of its brokenness, and the growing awareness of significant needs among adults and young people suffering with mental health issues increases, we continue to recognise the need to train people to support those who are struggling with everyday life.
+As society begins to realise the extent of its brokenness, there is a growing awareness of the significant need to help people suffering with mental health issues.
+We continue to recognise the need to train people to support those who are struggling with everyday life.

-The Dip HE, BA (Hons) and MA programmes equip students to work towards accreditation with a professional body, such as the British Association for Counselling and Psychotherapy and/or the Association of Christian Counsellors.
+The Dip HE, BA (Hons) and MA programmes equip students to work towards accreditation with a professional body, such as the British Association for Counselling and Psychotherapy (BACP) and/or the Association of Christian Counsellors (ACC).

-For students who may not initially meet the requirements to study at Higher Education level, our Waverley Award provides an access route to do this.
-The Waverley Award also acts as a recognised qualification to enter the MA Counselling programme if you wish to study at postgraduate level.
+For students who may not initially meet the requirements to study at Higher Education level, our Waverley Award provides an access route.
+The Waverley Award also acts as an entry qualification to enter the MA Counselling programme if you wish to study at postgraduate level.

-The MA in Therapeutic Counselling and Psychotherapy has been designed and developed for qualified practising counsellors who wish to deepen their knowledge and skills further in specific areas.
+Lastly, the MA in Therapeutic Counselling and Psychotherapy has been designed and developed for qualified, practising counsellors who wish to deepen their knowledge and skills further in specific areas.

 - Waverley Certificate of Christian Counselling